engg1340-group-67/master/read_you.md

    Our default learning rate is 0.05 which can correctly predict the price within $100 per day.
    If the user can input all the scopes per day, the accuarcy can be enhanced.
    It is used for the long term-prediction
-### Sixth - Report
+### 1.6 Report
-   We will generate a daily report, and the function will be dicussed below.
+   We will generate a daily report of specific date.
+The customers can also read their previous report in file.
+The function will be dicussed below.
-###Skilled fulfilled
+### Skilled fulfilled
    ● Dynamic memory management(vector,link-list,array,class,struct)
    ● File input/output(file in and out of the data)
    ● Data manipulation such as sorting, searching, adding/editing/deleting data records(merge sort, selection sort, adding appending,delete edit)